labibsharrarrayat/HFSS_and_FEKO_solutions/README.md

 ---

 ## 🔹 Dipole on a circular PEC plate

-Radiation pattern of the dipole on a circular PEC plate with different radii.
+This study examines the effect of finite reference planes by simulating a dipole mounted on a circular perfect electric conductor (PEC) plate with varying radii.
+The resulting radiation patterns illustrate how ground plane size and boundary conditions influence field distribution and radiation behavior, directly analogous to reference-plane effects in PCB signal and power integrity design.
 ![Radiation Pattern on Plate](radiation_patterns1.png)

 ---

 ## 🔹 Circular loop antenna

-Simulation and radiation pattern of circular loop antenna (with multiple with several input voltages along the loop).
+Simulation and radiation analysis of a circular loop antenna excited at multiple feed locations along the loop.
+This study highlights how excitation position and loop geometry affect current distribution and radiation patterns, reinforcing fundamental concepts relevant to magnetic-field coupling, near-field behavior, and EMI analysis.
 <p align="center">
   <img src="simulation_setup_loop.png" width="35%">
   <img src="feko_radius_large.png" width="35%">